LES AND BARBARA WOODLEY - c.1960

 Why don't the NSA just stop racing?
 It would save them a lot of trouble, and it would save me the bother of feeling compelled to write about their obvious shortcomings - there are more pleasant things to do".

 Despite winning national titles back home in both 1963 and 1964, the 1962 World Championships would be Woodley's final outing in a British shirt.
-In February 1964 he won his 11th British title, the One Mile, sharing the record with Jimmy Reed.
+In February 1964 he won his 11th British title, the One Mile, sharing the record with the legendary Jimmy Reed.
 In winning the Mile he had now done so an amazing and record breaking five times in succession.
 Woodley maintains it should have been SEVEN had it not been for the 1959 incident.
 Either way, it was a remarkable achievement and a record held for 33 years until Sutton Atkins made it six in a row in 1997.
-For the record, nobody has won it seven times in succession.

 On 25th April 1964 Woodley also won the Half Mile yet again, taking his tally to 12 British titles and putting himself once more in the record books.
 This particular record stood until 1979 when Mick McGeough (dead heating with John Downing) won his 13th British title, the 10000 metres at Southampton.